 BAKERIES, COFFEE, ICE CREAM, JUICE & TEA

-●De La Creme – 4th Avenue & 7th Street (Melville-Randburg); 011-27-011-726-7716; some of city’s best bread and cakes; also serves breakfasts, burgers & sandwiches, as well as heavier main meals such as bobotie (delicately flavoured curry with beaten egg topping baked to crust) and grills; large windows on all sides from where can watch street.
+●De La Creme Melville – 4th Avenue & 7th Street (Melville-Randburg); 011-27-011-726-7716; joburg.co.za/cafe-de-la-creme; some of city’s best bread & cakes; also serves breakfasts, burgers & sandwiches, as well as heavier main meals such as bobotie (delicately flavored curry with beaten egg topping baked to crust) & grills; large windows on all sides from where can watch street.

 BARS & NIGHTCLUBS

-●Michelangelo – 135 West Street (Sandown, at Sandton Square); 011-27-011-282-7000; michelangelo.co.za; 6-story colonnade of double-and single-height arches topped with glass roof; attached to upscale end Sandton Square Shopping Centre; 242 rooms have dark-wood, clubby feel; 4th-floor rooms have balconies and “De Luxe” rooms have raised sleeping area and arched ceiling; health club is small, but pool is dramatic – round and set in rotunda; staff professional and competent; concierges particularly so.
+●Michelangelo – 135 West Street (Sandown, at Sandton Square); 011-27-011-282-7000; michelangelo.co.za; 6-story colonnade of double-and single-height arches topped with glass roof; attached to upscale Sandton Square Shopping Centre; 242 rooms have dark-wood, clubby but down-at-heels feel; 4th-floor rooms have balconies & “De Luxe” rooms have raised sleeping area & arched ceiling; health club is small, but pool is dramatic – round and set in rotunda; staff professional & competent; concierges particularly so.

 ●Peech Hotel – 61 North Street (Melrose); 011-27-011-537-9797; thepeech.co.za; stylishly designed eco-hotel; 16 rooms; small pool.